 Time

-Boreas is designed to provide a highly accurate time reference via an internal oscillator.
+Boreas is designed to provide an accurate time reference via an internal oscillator.

 The oscillator is a temperature compensated disciplined oscillator.

-For a device with a GNSS receiver, when GNSS fix is available the internal oscillator uses GNSS time to precisely correct itself within an accuracy of 20 nanoseconds.
+For a device with a GNSS receiver, when a GNSS fix is available, the internal oscillator uses GNSS time to precisely correct itself to within the accuracy specified for the GNSS receiver.

-When the GNSS fix is lost, the time will slowly lose accuracy.
+When a GNSS fix is lost, time accuracy will slowly drift.

 The time can be accessed via the following means: